alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-09-04-ruling-on-abstains-from-supplicating-to-allah-for-the-ruler.md

 note: false
 locale: en
 uid: ruling-on-abstains-from-supplicating-to-allah-for-the-ruler
-excerpt: "The Mu'min (believer) should pray Allah to grant all good for people and the ruler in particular, for his reform is a reform for the Ummah (nation)."
+summary: "The Mu'min (believer) should pray Allah to grant all good for people and the ruler in particular, for his reform is a reform for the Ummah (nation)."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz